equinor/appsec/docs/guidelines/git-github.md

 cat ~/.ssh/github_larskaare_1.pub
 ```

-- Copy the public key and add it as a new SSH Authentication key to your Github profile at [https://github.com/settings/keys](https://github.com/settings/keys)
+- Copy the public key (algorithm and key) and add it as a new SSH Authentication key to your Github profile at [https://github.com/settings/keys](https://github.com/settings/keys)

 - Verify that Github accepts the key, test the connection